 - How do functional traits influence the growth and life cycle of plant species?

 Interested in PhD, Masters or Honours?
 I am interested in supervising students seeking to apply quantitative methods to address the types of questions outlined above.
-If you are interested in joining the lab, please send a brief statement of research interests, along with a CV, to Daniel.
+If you are interested see #opportunities for more info.